Fairfield County Ohio DUI / OVI Attorney

 Arrested for drunk driving in or near Lancaster, Ohio?

-If you or someone you know was recently charged with DUI / OVI in Fairfield County (Lancaster or Reynoldsburg) Ohio and are scheduled to appear in court (most likely this Wednesday), you may call The Koffel Law Firm and speak to a member of our firm for more information.
+If you or someone you know was recently charged with DUI / OVI in Fairfield County (Lancaster or Reynoldsburg) Ohio and are scheduled to appear in court (most likely this Wednesday), you may call Koffel Brininger Nesbitt and speak to a member of our firm for more information.
 Call us today and you will be connected with a knowledgeable Fairfield County criminal defense lawyer at our firm.

 Important Details About Your DUI

 In the interim, there are a few important details that you must know.